 This is a common theme running through Hebrews, that we have access now to God, and this access, through prayer, gives us such an advantage and will give us such power and help when we need it.
 So use this tool, because we need it.
 "Be watchful in your prayers," it says in one place.
 I want to go to that one.

 I Peter 4:7 But the end of all things is at hand; therefore be serious and watchful in your prayers.

-It's a major spoke in the wheel here.
-Prayer.
-It's even more important as we draw closer to the end.
+Prayer is a major spoke in the wheel here.
+It is even more important as we draw closer to the end.

 Philippians 4:6-7 Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus.

 This says pretty much the same thing.
 It gives us so many benefits, not the least of which is peace, which as we draw closer to the end of this age we're going to need.
 Peace between your ears I'm talking about.
 Contentment, and knowing that we are on the side of a faithful God.